dart-lang/language/working/0260-anonymous-methods/feature-specification.md

 First, `e1` is subject to static analysis.
 Let `T` be the static type of `e1`.
 If `p` has a type annotation `U`, a compile-time error occurs if `T` is not assignable to `U`.
-If `p` has no type annotation, the declared type of `p` is `T`.
+If `p` has no type annotation then the declared type of `p` is `T`, otherwise it is said type annotation `U`.

-Next, `e2` is subject to static analysis in a scope where `p` is defined and has its declared type, and the enclosing scope is the current scope for the anonymous method invocation as a whole.
+Next, `e2` is subject to static analysis in a scope where `p` is bound to its declared type, and the enclosing scope is the current scope for the anonymous method invocation as a whole.

 During the static analysis, the context type schema for `e2` is the context type of the entire anonymous method invocation.